Tools

 Versatility

 German knives, on the other hand, are more versatile, able to both debone a chicken and julienne a carrot with ease, while Japanese blades are typically best for specific purposes.
-For example, the German Chef Knife can handle small projects like mincing herbs and onions to larger tasks like chopping up a pumpkin.
+For example, the German-style Chef Knife can handle small projects like mincing herbs and onions to larger tasks like chopping up a pumpkin.
 Paring Knives are great at slicing through smaller vegetables with precision, and also work well for peeling vegetables.

 Maintenance Requirements

-Since Japanese knives are made with a harder steel, making them slightly brittle, they should only be sharpened on a whetstone, aka a sharpening stone.
+Since Japanese knives are made with a harder steel, making them slightly brittle, they should be sharpened on a whetstone, aka a sharpening stone.
 We recommend learning to use a sharpening stone for all of our knives, whether Japanese or German.

 This may seem intimidating, but you’ll become comfortable with a little practice—and you can check out our guide to walk you through how to do it.
 Remember, though, you should only need to sharpen your knives about twice a year; for the rest of the year, it’s best to use a honing steel to keep the blades in shape.